HeadlessNexus/GlyphAI/readme.md

 Open to suggestions from the community.
 If people enjoy the project, we will sit down and develop more ideas for it.

 p.s.
-I will likely make a chrome extension for ease of use, if your interested in that let me know on Twitter :)
+I will likely make a chrome extension for ease of use in the near future, if your interested in that let me know on Twitter @HeadlessNexus :)

 ## 🤝 Community